kit-clj/kit-clj.github.io/resources/md/clojurescript.md

-ClojureScript is an excellent alternative to JavaScript for client side application logic.
+ClojureScript is an excellent alternative to JavaScript for client-side application logic.
 Some of the advantages of using ClojureScript include:

 * use the same language on both the client and the server
 * share common code between the front-end and back-end